Data extracted in May 2017.

-Figure 11 presents more information in relation to the types of waste treatment operations that were employed.
-More than two fifths (43.6 %) of the waste treated in the EU-28 in 2014 was subject to disposal operations other than waste incineration; for simplification this is called landfilling in this article.
-A further 39.0 % of the waste treated in the EU-28 in 2014 was sent to recovery operations other than energy recovery and backfilling, for simplification this is called recycling in this article.
-Just over one tenth (10.8 %) of the waste treated was backfilled, where backfilling is the use of waste in excavated areas for the purpose of slope reclamation or safety or for engineering purposes in landscaping.
-The remaining 6.5 % of the waste treated in the EU-28 was sent for incineration, either with energy recovery or without.
-Significant differences could be observed among the EU Member States concerning the use they made of the various treatment methods.
-For instance, some Member States had very high recycling rates (for example, Italy and Belgium), while others favoured landfill (for example, Bulgaria, Romania (2012 data), Greece, Sweden and Finland).
+Nearly half (47.4 %) of the waste treated in the EU-28 in 2014 was disposed of other than through incineration (landfilling).
+A further 36.2 % of the waste treated in the EU-28 in 2014 was sent to recovery operations other than energy recovery and backfilling (for simplification referred to as recycling).
+Just over one tenth (10.2 %) of the waste treated in the EU-28 was backfilled, while the remainder was sent for incineration, either with energy recovery (4.7 %) or without (1.5 %).
+Significant differences could be observed among the EU Member States concerning the use they made of these various treatment methods.
+For instance, some Member States had very high recycling rates (Italy and Belgium), while others favoured landfill (Bulgaria, Romania, Greece, Sweden and Finland).